Alqio/tikscreen/README.md

 Infoscreen for Tietokilta (CS Guild) guild room.

-UPDATE 2016-02-26: HSL API has changed and/or my API keys have expired so bus stop info longer works
+UPDATE 2017-01-01: lipsum

 ### Deployment

 __DISCLAIMER: No warranties, etc.__

-__Also, these instructions describe a demo / client-only / very-lightweight-local-http-server solution intended to run on a browser doing nothing else than running the infoscreen.
+__Also, this is a locally-run demo solution intended to run client-only in a fresh browser dedicated to the infoscreen.
 The page makes calls to multiple providers, many without decent APIs or CORS headers.
 For serious production environments, do not run browser with same-origin security turned off.__

-1. Check that you have HSL api keys in _hslaccount.json_ (the file has been gitignored) in the same folder as _index.html_.
+Start a simple HTTP server to serve files from tikscreen folder OR open _index.html_ directly in browser with access to local files and cross-origin security disabled.

-2. Start a simple HTTP server to serve files from tikscreen folder or open _index.html_ directly in browser with cross-origin security disabled.
+Example in Chromium:

 ```
-google-chrome --disable-web-security
+chromium-browser --disable-web-security --user-data-dir=<dir> --start-fullscreen index.html
 ```

-3. Press F11 for fullscreen.
+The user-data-dir should be a new Chrome profile folder that is preferrably not used for anything else.